sofiacinalli/SMPE-2025-2026/Visualization and Exploratory Data Analysis.md

 1. YES.
 The type of graph is adapted to the nature of the data.
 2. YES.
 Approximations/interpolation make sense.
 3. NO. Curves are defined by a sufficient number of points.
-4. YES.
-The building method of the curve is clear : interpolation (linear, polynomial,regression...).
+4. NO. The building method of the curve is clear : interpolation (linear, polynomial,regression...).
 5. NO. Confidence intervals are visualized (or given separately)
 6. NO. Steps of histograms are adequate
 7. NO. Histograms visualize probabilities (from 0 to 1).